-- VI.
-Cost Estimates of Legislative Proposals - A. A statement of fiscal impact must be completed for each legislative proposal which would affect the amounts of or the eligibility for benefits in a retirement plan. - B. The fiscal impact statement must contain the following: - (1) A brief statement describing the proposal accompanied by a detailed description of current provisions and the changes in those provisions which the proposal would affect. - (2) A table showing the current statutory contribution rate and the following items before the change, after the change and the difference resulting from the change for each decrement: - (a) Total Actuarially Determined Contribution Rate with normal cost rate and UAAL contribution rate shown separately. - (b) That part of the Total Actuarially Determined Contribution Rate not provided by the Employee. - (c) Funding Ratios on both an actuarial and market value basis. - (i) Accrued Benefit Funding Ratio - (ii) Actuarial Liability Funding Ratio - (iii) Projected Benefit Funding Ratio - (3) Actuarially determined required contributions, as well as statutory contributions and the difference, must be shown in dollars for the next fiscal year and in total for all years remaining in the amortization period.
-If the impact of the proposed change is spread over more than one fiscal year (such as a delayed change in the statutory rate), then the disclosure must contain all fiscal years until the impact is fully recognized. - (4) A statement of the actuarial basis of the estimate. - (a) If the estimate is based upon the latest actuarial valuation report,reference to the actuarial basis used in that report is sufficient.
+VII.
+Cost Estimates of Legislative Proposals

+- A. A statement of fiscal impact must be completed for each legislative proposal submitted by any entity to be the plan for introducedtion as a bill which would affect the cost of providing amounts of or the eligibility for benefits in a retirement plan. - B. The fiscal impact statement must contain the following: - (1) A brief statement describing the proposal accompanied by a detailed description of current provisions and the changes in those provisions which the proposal would affect. - (2) A table showing the current statutory contribution rate and the following items before the change, after the change and the difference resulting from the change for each decrement: - (a) Total Actuarially Determined Contribution Rate with normal cost rate and UAAL contribution rate shown separately. - (b) That part of the Total Actuarially Determined Contribution Rate not provided by the Employee. - (c) Actuarial Liability Funding Ratios on both an actuarial and market value basis. - (i) Accrued Benefit Funding Ratio - (ii) Actuarial Liability Funding Ratio - (iii) Projected Benefit Funding Ratio - (3) Actuarially determined required contributions, as well as statutory contributions and the difference, must be shown in dollars for the next fiscal year.
+The cost impact of the change must be expressed as a total dollar amount for all years remaining in the amortization period, determined by applying the cost as a percent of pay to assumed future payroll.
+If the impact of the proposed change in the statutory rate is spread over more than one fiscal year (such as a delayed change in the statutory rate), then the disclosure must contain all fiscal years until the impactchange is fully recognized.implemented.

-- (b) The Actuary must state whether or not the proposal would affect the experience of the plan (e.g., a change in normal retirement eligibility could affect the assumed rates of retirement) and, if so, the changes in assumptions from the assumptions used in the latest valuation must be described and if used in the cost estimate, that must be disclosed... - (c) Any additional assumptions (e.g., the percentage eligible for a new option who would be assumed to elect such option) must be disclosed.
+- (4) A statement of the actuarial basis of the estimate. - (a) If the estimate is based upon the latest actuarial valuation report, reference to the actuarial basis used in that report is sufficient. - (b) The Actuary must state whether or not the proposal would is assumed to affect the experience of the plan (e.g., a change in normal retirement eligibility could affect the assumed rates of retirement) and, if so, the changes in assumptions from the assumptions used in the latest valuation must be described and if used in the cost estimate, that must be disclosed. - (c) Any additional assumptions (e.g., the percentage eligible for a new option who-would be assumed to elect such option) must be disclosed.
 In such situations, multiple cost estimates setting out a range of costs may be more appropriate than a single estimate.